 The Voice of Jewish Democrats

-Jewish Dems positions on key issues of concern to the Jewish community are:
+JDCA’s positions on key issues of concern to the Jewish community are:

 Civil Liberties & The Constitution

-Campaign Finance Reform and Integrity in Government: We support a constitutional amendment to overturn the Supreme Court’s disastrous Citizens United decision, which has unleashed billions of dollars in secret money into our political process.
+Campaign Finance Reform and Integrity in Government: We support a constitutional amendment to overturn the Supreme Court’s devastating Citizens United decision, which has unleashed billions of dollars in secret money into our political process.
 We believe in the disclosure of political donors’ names and must hold our leaders and their appointees to the highest standards of accountability and transparency.

 Gerrymandering: We support an end to partisan gerrymandering that has resulted in Congress and state legislatures not reflecting the votes of the American people.
+JDCA supports federal and state efforts to establish independent redistricting commissions.

 Religion and Government: We respect the religious beliefs of all Americans, but religion has no place in the public square.
 All Americans must feel free to practice their religion without fear of government discrimination or government favoring one religion over another.
 Religious institutions that receive nonprofit status should not be able to endorse political candidates.